 Carer Support is available for ‘full-time carers’ – a full-time carer is the person who provides more than 4 hours per day unpaid care to a disabled person, for example, the parent of a disabled child.

 The number of hours or days that Carer Support is funded for depends on your needs and those of the person you care for.

-Carer Support for people with age-related support needs, mental health and long-term medical conditions is funded by District Health Boards.
+Carer Support for people with age-related support needs, mental health and long-term medical conditions is funded by district health boards.

 Carer Support for people with disabilities is funded by the Ministry of Health.
-If your Carer Support is funded by the Ministry of Health, it will soon be replaced with a new support called I Choose.

 Getting Carer Support